 The Scorpion checklist recommends that, to establish if a member has been advised by a non-regulated adviser, the transferring scheme should consult the FCA's online register.
-And while it has assumed that MRS / MFAL were involved, I think Aegon should reasonably have also taken the step of checking Servatus' status, given what I think it would have learned, which is not difficult.
+I think Aviva should reasonably have taken the step of checking Servatus' status, given what I think it would have learned, which is not difficult.
 Had it done so, on receiving all of the necessary forms and contacting Mr S for further information, it would have discovered that Servatus appeared on the FCA register as a firm that was passported from Ireland to the United Kingdom.
 This means that for UK purposes Servatus was an authorised person under s.31(1)(b) of the Financial Services and Markets Act (FSMA) 2000.

-So, if Aegon had made these inquiries, notwithstanding the additional involvement in some capacity of MRS / MFAL - an FCA regulated business - I think it's reasonable the presence of Servatus, as an authorised person advising Mr S, would have suggested that the transfer was unlikely to be a scam.
+So, if Aviva had made these inquiries, notwithstanding the additional involvement in some capacity of MRS / MFAL - an FCA regulated business - I think it's reasonable the presence of Servatus, as an authorised person advising Mr S, would have suggested that the transfer was unlikely to be a scam.